Combodo/iTop/css/backoffice/README.md

 SCSS files are structured following the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern). \
 @rveitch made a great summary with the following, which can also be found [here](https://gist.github.com/rveitch/84cea9650092119527bc).

+_Note: Folders with an * are customizations we made to the original 7-1 pattern to best fit our needs_

 ```
 css/backoffice/
 |